buildingSMART/IFC4.3.x-sample-models/models/advanced-geometric-shape/basin-advanced-brep/README.md

 ﻿The advanced brep representation using NURBS is shown in Figure 470.
-It shows a basin as a santitary terminal.
+It shows a basin as a sanitary terminal.

 ![Basin advanced brep](../../figures/examples/basin_advanced_brep.png)